 It is an image that manages to compel both a voyeuristic sense of disgust, whilst provoking compassion and sympathy.
 Which is why I suspect Time magazine chose it as the cover.
 The image manages to re-assert what Edward Said described as being the ‘othering’ of the Orient.
 What happened to Aisha is despicable.
 But what Time magazine is doing can only be seen as propoganda on a most devious and calculated scale.

-Through presenting the image of a young women who has been brutalised and maimed, the magazine is inducing within its viewers compassion for its subject, whilst confirming the she is ‘other’.
+Through presenting the image of a young women who has been brutalised and maimed, the magazine is inducing within its viewers compassion for its subject, whilst confirming that she is ‘other’.

 America is happily distanced as everything this image is not.
 If you are not familiar with the work of Said, the basic principles of his theory are that the West has constructed a particular understanding of the Orient (The Orient being what we would now call the Middle East) and through this understanding, is able to project all its collective fears and desires.
 For example, in the Victorian era, stories of mass harems run by lascivious men in turbans were largely generated by sexually repressed English men with overactive imaginations.